 Tuition fees are waived for students with Teaching Assistantships, most Research Assistantships and other forms of on-campus employment, and many outside funding opportunities.

-The Department limits the size of its graduate community to maximize the chances that all students making satisfactory progress are able to secure funding.
+The department limits the size of its graduate community to maximize the chances that all students making satisfactory progress are able to secure funding.
 That said, positions are allocated according to merit (academic achievement and quality of service) and the teaching requirements of the department.
 The department endeavors to provide teaching experience for as many well-qualified students as possible.
 Reappointment is contingent on maintaining high standards of performance and satisfactory progress toward a degree.
-However, a student should not expect to be supported for more than two years at the M.A. level and another two or three years at the Ph.D. level.
+However, a student should not expect to be supported for more than two years at the M.A. level and another four years at the Ph.D. level.

-Teaching assistantships are usually allocated in May for the academic year beginning in Autumn Quarter.
+Teaching assistantships are usually allocated in May for the academic year beginning in autumn quarter.
 No additional applications for funding are necessary for applicants to the graduate program because all are automatically considered for funding.
 Current students must write an annual statement of academic progress and indicate a desire for future funding.

 In addition, the department attempts to help students find employment in both academic and non-academic settings through the formal means listed below.
 These augment informal contact with faculty members, which often proves to be the most effective way to obtain reliable, up-to-date information about present and future jobs